LukeG91/Ripe-Harvest-E-commerce-MERN/README.md

 - cd into main project folder(Ripe-Harvest-E-Commerce)
 - run 'npm test'

-`The screenshots below display the different pages on the website and how to interact with the web page.`
+#### The screenshots below display the different pages on the website and how to interact with the web page:

 <a name="screenshots"></a>